- The mother of 14 is accused of taking welfare money while earning cash as a stripper

 "I've got to win the battle," she said.
 "But right now, people don't understand that."

-Suleman faces up to five years, eight months in prison if convicted, the prosecutor said.
+Suleman faces up to six years and four months in prison if convicted, the prosecutor said.